Jana Schmieding: Rutherford Falls

 After three years of working on her writing, Schmieding was hired as one of 12 writers on Rutherford Falls, a Peacock original sitcom.
 The show focuses on relationships between characters in a Northeastern town and the Indian reservation it borders.
 She was hired by the show's co-creator, Sierra Teller Ornelas (Navajo Nation), who had previously been a guest on Schmieding's podcast.
 On August 10, 2020, it was announced that Schmeiding would co-star in the show opposite Ed Helms in addition to serving as a writer.
 She has praised the show for featuring a modern Native woman rather than those confined to the Old West.

 Rutherford Falls launched with its entire first season available on demand on April 22, 2021.
 Early reviews praised Schmieding's performance on screen.
 Writing for The A.V.
 Club, Saloni Gajjar called Schmieding a "breakout performer," saying that "comedy vet [Ed] Helms...meets his match in co-star and relative newcomer Schmieding, who balances his rigor with a down-to-earth and equally captivating performance."
 Jen Chaney of Vulture also named Schmieding the show's "breakout star," calling her "a natural."
 In July 2021, the series was renewed for a second season, with Schmieding continuing as both a writer and co-star.
 The season premiered on June 16, 2022.

 Schmieding's role in the series models how she continues to stand true to her roots and educates the world about native culture.
 The themes conveyed throughout the show, such as American history, race, equality, and social justice.
 Schmieding and series creator Sierra Teller Ornelas have worked together to bring these issues to the forefront in Hollywood and continue to showcase Indigenous actors, culture, and advocacy through the media.

 Rutherford Falls was Schmieding's first professional writing job.
 Her experiences writing with other Native people shaped the way she perceives writing and created bonds between her and other Natives with shared experiences and backgrounds.

 Aunty Chuck

 Aunty Chuck is a passion project of Schmieding's that is based loosely on the American comedy Uncle Buck.
 One of Schmieding's passions is to bring Native actors and culture into the comedy scene as well as bring comedy to Native audiences.
 This was one of the first film productions that Schmieding had written.
 She crafted it and had it sponsored and reviewed by Sundance Native Labs, where it was well-received.

 Other work

-Schmieding appears as Bev, the clinic receptionist and one of the "aunties", in the series Reservation Dogs.
+Schmieding appears as Bev, the clinic receptionist and one of the "aunties," in the series Reservation Dogs.

 She also co-hosts the Sage-Based Wisdom podcast with comedian Brian Bahe, who is Navajo, Tohono Oʼodham, and Hopi.
+As of December 14, 2025, there have been 64 episodes of the podcast aired since its premiere episode was published on August 20, 2024.